watchernyu/python-ml-setup/README.md

 Highly recommended:
 1. Download and install anaconda if you haven't.
 This is very easy.
 2. Scan through this page to have a quick understanding of conda virtual environments, at least read how to create and activate environment: https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html
 3. In mac/ubuntu, open a terminal and run `conda create -n ml python=3.6` to create a conda virutal environment.
-In windows, open anaconda power shell instead of windows terminal. (search "anaconda" in your windows search bar, after you installed anaconda)
+In windows, open anaconda power shell instead of windows terminal. (search "anaconda" in your windows search bar, after you installed anaconda) If you already have a environment with python 3.6+ and pytorch 1.0+ then you can also skip these 2 steps, and just use your old environment.
 4. go to pytorch website and install pytorch in your "ml" environment (don't forget to activate it).
 Then, in your "ml" environment, run python and see if you can `import torch`.
+If you don't have pytorch installed previously, simply install latest version.
+5. activate ml environment, run python, try `import torch`.

 Optional, but still recommended:
 1. use a more advanced IDE.
 My recommendation is pycharm.
 Install pycharm and learn about how to create a project, and how to set the correct interpreter, create a project and set it to use your virtual env's interpreter: https://www.jetbrains.com/help/pycharm/configuring-python-interpreter.html